 image collage: children drawing site plans on a picnic table, the Williamson Creek floodwall, a rendered image of a girl riding her bike on a new trail next to community gardens

-Although the site was originally developed for housing, the consistent flooding made it a dangerous area to live.
+The site is a forested area along the creek where homes stood until a major flooding event in the 90’s.
+Elders in the Dove Springs neighborhood hold memories of the flood, but also of strolls in the park, candying pecans and maintaining the forested area with their families.
 In 2001, the City of Austin acquired the land and constructed a floodwall to protect the rest of the neighborhood.
 Since then, residents have utilized the sites for natural trails and gathering areas.
 Today, partners from across the city are working together to develop a park that will be meaningful for members of the Dove Springs Community.

-This project was initiated and carried out by community members.
+The project began when three long-time residents, Blanca Ortíz, Elena Rodríguez and Enedina Sánchez, adopted a section of Williamson Creek in the Dove Springs neighborhood.
+In 2020, seeing that the park was in need of improvement, the Creek Adopters initiated a project to transform the natural area.
 After building partnerships, community members began to share their personal memories and knowledge of Dove Springs and channeled those ideas to develop the park design alongside planning professionals and students.
 Interviews and structured walks through the park provided opportunities for community members to share their experiences of the space, and photography, mental mapping, drawing and participatory design methods helped facilitate the community activated park project proposal.
+Throughout the process, community members of Dove Springs mapped the area, documented residents’ perspectives on the park, engaged in multi-generational dialogue, and designed prototypes for murals and interpretive signs.
+Visit the plan webpage for more information.

 Community Engagement